 Short Comments, Tweets, and Likes have dumbed-down the Internet and our Society in general.
 What is behind this trend - and is it in your best interests?

-I have a comments section here on this blog.
+I have (UPDATE: HAD) a comments section here on this blog.
 I don't get many comments, but most are thoughtfully written and interesting.
 But like everywhere else, I get a few short, snarky comments from time to time, from passive-aggressive, depressed people (I am being redundant here) who think their opinions matter, when they do little else to contribute to society.

 As I have noted before, opinions are like assholes - everyone has one, but no one wants to see yours.
 And merely having an opinion, preference, or favorite is not really a major accomplishment in life.
 However, the marketing people want you to think that these are the most important things you do and in fact, define who you are.
 Your selections in life are the most important thing you do - we are told - and so you life is reduced to a selection of brand name loyalties, favorites, and preferences.
 In terms of who you are, it is a pretty pathetic simulacrum.

 Almost every website these days have comments sections.
 Some, such as Twitter or Facebook, are nothing but comments.
 Do snarky little comments really mean anything?
 No.

 One reason I stopped using Facebook and never used Twitter is that they devolve into short little ambiguous comments over time.
 Twitter was designed to this effect, limiting comments to 140 characters or whatever.
 Taking this concept to its logical conclusion is the "Like" button - where people can basically vote on things - as if these votes carry any meaning.
 It is a means of participating without participating - or more correctly, providing the rat in the Skinner box with a lever to press, albeit a lever that does not lead to a pellet.